 6. Parental Leave.
 The law allows single parents with sole custody of their children an additional 7 days of paid leave.

 7. Rehabilitation Leave.
 This is provided for employees who have suffered some injury or illness.
 The extent of the leave would depend on the doctor’s recommendation and company policy.

-Do All These Leaves Apply To Your Outsource Employees?
+Do All These Leaves Apply To Your Outsourced Employees?

 Not really.
 The paid leaves you offer would depend on your work arrangement with your Filipino VA.
-There are cases that paid leaves would not be applicable for all.
+In some cases, paid leaves would not be applicable for all.
 Let’s look at the common outsourcing scenarios and whether the paid leaves would apply.

 VAs Paid By The Hour

-Holidays: If you hire your workers on a per hour basis and you don’t need them to work over the holidays, you don’t need to offer them paid time off.
+Holidays: If you hire your workers on a per-hour basis and don’t need them to work over the holidays, you don’t need to offer them paid time off.